A New Spatio-Temporal Model Exploiting Hamiltonian Equations: Introduction

+In the above-mentioned works, the following aspects can be noticed.
+The underlying process is Gaussian (may be non-stationary) or parametric, or the correlation between the two spatio-temporal points does not converge to zero as the distance between the two points (locations and/or time points) increases to infinity or both.
+For example, our simulation from the general quadratic nonlinear model \cite{wikle2010general} reveals that the correlation does not vanish as the distance increases indefinitely (see Figures \ref{Spatial correlation plot for GQN model} and \ref{Temporal correlation plot for GQN model} in Appendix \ref{Correlation analysis of GQN model}).
+Moreover, spatio-temporal data may not always be Gaussian \cite{fuentes2013multivariate, das2023kernel, bhattacharya2021bayesian}.
+Furthermore, in many real-life cases, sample correlation often approaches zero with increasing spatial or temporal distance \cite{bhattacharya2021bayesian}, a property naturally following from the covariance structure of ergodic stationary processes but not necessarily for non-stationary ones.
+Thus, when modeling non-stationary spatio-temporal processes, ensuring correlation convergence to zero at large distances is crucial.

+Recently, \cite{das2023kernel} proposed a nonparametric, non-separable, non-stationary, and non-Gaussian spatio-temporal model based on an order-based dependent Dirichlet process, ensuring the covariance function converges to zero as spatial or temporal distance increases.
+Their model assumes continuous variation in time and space.
+However, while achieving desirable covariance properties, it lacks dynamic temporal evolution, a crucial aspect of modeling temporal variability (Chapter 1 of \cite{cressie2015statistics}).
+In contrast, \cite{Suman2017} introduced a nonparametric non-stationary spatio-temporal model that incorporates a dynamic latent process to induce temporal dynamics.
+However, in their model time does not vary continually.

-In a nutshell, there does not seem to exist any nonparametric, nonstationary, non-separable, non-Gaussian, dynamic spatio-temporal model, which is continuous in time and space with an underlying structured latent process, and with the property that the correlation between two spatio-temporal vatiables goes to 0 as the spatial/temporal lag goes to infinity.
-To fill up this gap we propose a dynamic spatio-temporal nonparametric, non-Gaussian model, where the underlying process is nonstationary.
-A structured latent process is incorporated in the proposed model.
-The time and the space in our proposed spatio-temporal model vary continuously over their respective domains.
-Further, the underlying process enjoys the property that the covariance goes to 0 as the spatial/temporal lag tends to infinity.
+In summary, no existing model meets all the criteria of being nonparametric, non-stationary, non-separable, non-Gaussian, and dynamic, while ensuring continuity in time and space, incorporating a structured latent process, and guaranteeing correlation decay to zero at infinite spatial/temporal lags.
+To address this gap, we propose a dynamic, nonparametric, non-Gaussian spatio-temporal model with a non-stationary underlying process.
+Our model integrates a structured latent process, allows continuous variation in time and space, and ensures convergence of covariance to zero at large spatial/temporal distances.

-For constructing the model proposal, we invoke the Hamiltonian dynamics from physics.
-Hamiltonian equations are applied to Bayesian statistics in formulating Hamiltonian Monte Carlo \cite{betancourt2017conceptual,cheung2009bayesian}.
-However, formulation of spatio-temporal model exploiting the idea of the Hamiltonian dynamics is not considered earlier.
-The solution of the Hamiltonian equations describes the phase-space of a mechanical space.
-Moreover, the solutions, which are inter-dependent, continuously vary with respect to time.
-These properties motivates us to construct a spatio-temporal model based on the solutions of Hamiltonian equations, after some modifications (see Section \ref{process proposal}), with desirable properties.
-We first briefly describe the Hamiltonian dynamics and the equations.
-Thereafter, we shall connect the idea of the spatio-temporal model to Hamiltonian dynamics.
-In the latter section (Section \ref{process proposal}) we describe the mathematical formulation in detail.